Angerona/angerona-framework/markdown/mainpage-code-documentation.md

 External Documentation
 ----------------------

-External documentation exists on our Sourceforge page:
+External documentation will be publicized in the near future:
 - Manual: Contains information on how to install the Angerona framework.
 It starts by explaining how you can get the binary packages of Angerona to perform experiments and also contains installation steps for developers, that want to contribute to the Angerona